cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 malicious clients attempting to disrupt the computation by submitting invalid measurements.
 VDAFs are designed to allow the servers to detect and remove these measurements prior to aggregation.
-We refer to this property as robustness.
+We refer to this property as verifiability.
+(This is also called robustness in prior work {{CGB17}},
+{{DPRS23}}.)

-Achieving robustness without sacrificing privacy requires the servers to interact with one another over a number of rounds of communication.
-DAFs on the other hand are non-interactive, making them easier to deploy; but they do not provide robustness on their own.
+Achieving verifiability without sacrificing privacy requires the servers to interact with one another over a number of rounds of communication.
+DAFs on the other hand are non-interactive, making them easier to deploy; but they do not on their own allow for verifying the validity of the measurements.
 This may be tolerable in some applications.
 For instance, if the client's software is executed in a trusted execution environment, it may be reasonable to assume that no client is malicious.

 The DAF and VDAF abstractions encompass a variety of MPC techniques in the literature.
 These protocols vary in their operational and security